students working on tablet and laptop devices

 Requesting a new course on Blackboard

-Those teaching dual-level courses (e.g. 400 and 500 or cross-listed courses) or multiple sections may want to combine their sections into a single course.
+Those teaching multiple sections together (e.g. undergraduate/graduate courses taught together, Honors mini-sections, or cross-listed courses) may want to combine their sections into a single Blackboard course.
 You must be instructor of record for both sections to be able to combine the courses.
-The resulting combined course will include all of the students from both sections and will be identified with "PRIM" in the course name.
+The resulting Primary course will include the students from all combined sections and will be identified with "PRIM" in the course name.

 Accessing your courses

-You can access all of your courses from the current and previous semesters by clicking Courses at the left of the page.
-Use the Current Courses drop down menu to select the appropriate term.
-Fall courses will be listed under Upcoming Courses until the start date.
-For quick and convenient access, you can use the search tool to find a specific course and you can favorite the courses you use most frequently by clicking the star icon.
+You can access all your courses from the current and previous semesters by clicking Courses on the left of the page.
+Use the search and filters to find the course you are looking for.
+Note that you may need to remove existing filters, such as Current Courses, because fall courses are considered Upcoming Courses until the start date.
+For quick and convenient access, you can favorite the courses you use most frequently by clicking the star icon.
 Learn more about the Courses page.

 Open your course with confidence and welcome students

 We recommend making your course available to students a few days early with a welcome message, to help them anticipate the structure and expectations of the course.
 Your course may open automatically at the date you specified when you requested your course in Blackboard, or you can open it manually if you did not set a date.
-This has led to some confusion in the past about whether a course is really "open" or not, but the Course Availability Settings tool, custom-built by the Division of IT, will tell you definitively whether your course is open and let you modify any of the availability settings, including the start date of the course.
+The Course Availability Settings tool, custom-built by the Division of IT, will tell you definitively whether your course is open to students and let you modify any of the availability settings, including the start date of the course.

 Adding an image and name pronunciation to your profile

 Did you know you can customize your profile in Blackboard to include a profile image and your name pronunciation?
-It's an easy step that can help students to feel more connected to you.
-In the Ultra Course View, your profile image appears on the Course Content page and in Messages; both your image and name pronunciation appear on the Roster and in Discussions.
-In the Original Course View, your profile appears in Discussions.
-Your students can also customize their profile with an image and name pronunciation, which are visible to their classmates.
+This easy step can help students feel more connected to you.
+Your profile image appears on the Course Content page and in Messages; both your image and name pronunciation appear on the Roster and in Discussions.
+Students can also customize their profile with an image and name pronunciation, which are visible to their classmates.

 Customizing email notifications